qtile/qtile/docs/manual/config/index.rst

 The default config defines one screen and 8 groups, one for each letter in ``qweruiop``.
-It has a basic bottom bar that includes a group box, the current window name, a little text reminder that you're using the default, a system tray, and a clock. you're using the default config.
+It has a basic bottom bar that includes a group box, the current window name, a little text reminder that you're using the default config, a system tray, and a clock.

 The default configuration has several more advanced key combinations, but the above should be enough for basic usage of qtile.